tjko/riden-flashtool/README.md

 ## Recovering from a failed firmware update

+Failed firmware upgrade can lead unit not booting up (or flash memory getting corrupted by some other way).

-In case unit doesnt boot normally, if firmware update has failed earlier or flash memory is corrupt for some reason.
-It is usually still possible to recover assuming bootloader is still intact by forcing unit to boot into bootloader.
+In case unit doesn't boot normally, it is usually still possible to recover unit by re-flashing the firmware.

+Recovering firmware:
-To enter bootloader mode manually:  press and hold "ENTER" button when powering on the unit.
+1. Boot unit to bootloader mode manually: Press and hold "ENTER" button when powering on the unit.

-(unit should display something like "Bootloader V1.09" when its booted up into bootloader mode)
+2. Run the firmware update again.